-Now that several months have passed, the most common question we've fielding has been, "How do I cope with photo bricks?" — those pesky, often dried, stuck together stacks of Kodaks which appear impossible to separate.
-Download this pdf, researched by stellar CARE for Sandy volunteer, Martin Rigby, to learn how to potentially divide and dry your bricks.
-Not all Elmer-ized images can be recouped, but with patience and a lot of luck, it may be possible to salvage at least a few.
+"How do I cope with photo bricks?,"many ask us.
+Those pesky, often dried, stuck together stacks of Kodaks which appear impossible to separate.
+Download this pdf, researched by CARE for Sandy volunteer, Martin Rigby (as approved by University of Delaware curatorial staff) to learn how to potentially divide and dry your bricks.
+Not all "glued" images can be separated and saved, but with patience and a lot of luck, it may be possible to salvage at least a few.

-Neither CARE for Sandy nor it's current roster of friends nor sponsors are equipped to repair your damaged tapes, but this vendor has provided a great set of how-to-save tips.
-You can also e-mail our film restoration advisor, Lloyd Kaplowitz, for advice.
-He's known for his restorations of Bladerunner and The Godfather!
+CARE for Sandy is not equipped to repair your damaged tapes, but this vendor has provided a great set of how-to-save tips.
+You can also E-MAIL our film restoration advisor, Lloyd Kaplowitz, for advice.
+Lloyd helped restore Bladerunner and The Godfather.